 The minimum ping offered here is close to what you get on OpenDNS – however, you will observe more ping spikes here:

-If you are not much into Gaming, this would be my best recommendation for privacy and faster DNS record updates.
+This would be my favorite DNS server to ensure privacy and faster DNS record updates.

 Here’s the ping test result for Cloudflare’s DNS server:

 I’ve mentioned it a couple of times now, but I’m still going say it – the ping performance will always differ according to your location and ISP.